Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 First-Come, First-Serve

-All adoptions are considered on a first-come, first-serve basis.
-For cats housed in the shelter or at Purrington’s Cat Lounge, potential adopters must visit in-person to apply.
+All adoptions are considered on a first-come, first-serve basis, both in person and online.
 Online applications for foster animals or those housed at other offsite locations are reviewed on a first-come, first-serve basis and potential adopters are contacted in order.

 24-Hour Holds